katzenpost/website/content/en/blog/2023-11-24-website-relaunch.md

   Our site was a migration from Sphincs to Hugo and utilizes the well crafted and maintained Docsy theme."
 date: 2023-11-24
-author: "Team"
+author: "yippyskippy"
 tags: ["website", "launches", "hugo"]
 resources:
-  - src: "**.{png,jpg}"
-    title: "Image #:counter"
-    params:
-      byline: "Photo: Frei Katz Union / CC-BY-CA"
-draft: true
+draft: false
 ---

 To match all the code development in Katzenpost in the last year, it was time for a website relaunch.
-Our site was a migration from Sphincs to Hugo and utilizes the well crafted and maintained Docsy theme.
+Our site was a migration from Sphinx, which is primarily for documentation, to Hugo which is wildly configurable for all sorts of websites.
+Given the technical nature and need for nice documentation interface, we used the well crafted and maintained Docsy theme.

-**Tools**
+**Website Dependencies**

 - [Hugo](https://gohugo.io) static site generator
 - [Docsy](https://docsy.dev) theme for Hugo